 For more information visit the Eversense Website

 Want more practice for the exam?
-Try our new Technology Toolkit, meant to assist with studying based on the updated CDE content outline!
+Try our new Technology Toolkit, meant to assist with studying based on the updated CDCES content outline!

 Earn 3 CEs and join coach Beverly for her second airing of the Toolkit Live on September 11 and 13, 2019.
 Purchase includes On-Demand viewing now and the ability to join live later.